The Paycheque That Buys the Market

 Nothing dramatic needs to occur for the contribution file to change.
 Stability only needs to erode at the edges.

 There is already evidence that those edges are eroding.
 White-collar employment in Australia grew by just 0.8 per cent in 2024–25, 43,900 workers, the slowest rate in a decade, according to Deloitte Access Economics.
 In the same period, the Wage Price Index for professional and financial services ranked among the softest sectors in the economy, lagging the national headline.
-A single year of softened growth is also consistent with post-pandemic labour market normalisation following an unusually hot cycle, and that alternative deserves acknowledgment.
+A single year of softened growth is consistent with post-pandemic labour market normalisation following an unusually hot cycle, and that alternative deserves acknowledgement.
 What makes this reading more than noise is the coincidence of two structural changes arriving simultaneously: white-collar hiring cooling at precisely the moment the SG ratchet has switched off.
 These are not confirmations of the thesis.
 They are the thesis beginning to show itself in ordinary numbers.

 There is a further structural pressure that receives almost no attention in investment commentary.
 The Super Guarantee rate reached its legislated ceiling of twelve per cent in July 2025.
-The decade-long tailwind that inflated employer contribution growth — successive annual rate increases that mechanically boosted inflows above the organic growth of wages and employment — is now spent.
+The decade-long tailwind that inflated employer contribution growth, successive annual rate increases that mechanically boosted inflows above the organic growth of wages and employment, is now spent.
 From this point, employer contributions grow only as fast as wages and employment grow.
 The engine that has been flattering the pipe’s organic growth rate is switched off.

-When inflows are steady, patience is cheap.
-Illiquid allocations feel forgiving.
+The margin for patience narrows when net cashflow slows, and the structural tailwinds sustaining that cashflow have both run their course simultaneously.
+Millions of pay cycles blur into a steady-looking line at the system level, but the aggregation does not change what is underneath it.
 When inflows become variable or structurally softer, rebalancing constraints tighten, liquidity demands from benefit payments compete for the same cash, and the holding period for long-duration positions effectively compresses.
 In that world, the portfolio’s job is not only to compound.
 It is to remain coherent when the cash arrives unevenly.

 ───